Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 Notes are things that can't really be explained in a few words and therefore don't make good tags or relationships.

-So, there is an area reserved for these custom descriptions in each prospect card that you or a teammate can type in.
+So, there is an area reserved for these custom descriptions in each lead card that you or a teammate can type in.

-Do not contact this prospect in the next two expert roundup campaigns.
+Do not contact this lead in the next two expert roundup campaigns.
 He is asking for a high

 sponsored fee.
 He prefers to contribute on guest posts.

-Do not contact this prospect in the next product review campaign.
+Do not contact this lead in the next product review campaign.
 She is not interested in this kind of campaign because she thinks that is a complete waste of time.

 Tips on using Tags, Relationship Statuses, and Notes